prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 Smoothed vectors behave as if continuous lines were drawn between samples, utilizing linear interpolation to create a smooth transition between data points.
 This captures the increase of 11.

 **Behavior**:
-- This mode estimates the values at the range’s start and end (or instant evaluation time) by **interpolating** between the nearest known samples **before and after** each boundary.
+- This mode estimates the values at the range's start and end (or instant evaluation time) by **interpolating** between the nearest known samples **before and after** each boundary.
+- Staleness markers are ignored.
 - If there is no datapoint before the range, the first datapoint inside of the range is duplicated at the beginning of the range.
 - If there is no datapoint after the range, the last datapoint inside of the range is duplicated at the end of the range.
+- If there are no datapoints inside the range but samples exist before and after, it interpolates between those samples to estimate values at the range boundaries.
 - The interpolation window is controlled by the **lookback delta**,

 **Use cases**:
 - Better computation of rates, by taking into consideration before and after the range.